L42i/SCKinect/doc/docs/getting-started.md

 ## Next Steps

-Now that you understand the basics, check out the [Wind Example](examples/wind.md) for a more complete implementation.
-You can also explore the [API Reference](api/kinect-class.md) for more detailed information about all available functions.
+Now that you understand the basics, you can also explore the [API Reference](api/kinect-class.md) for more detailed information about all available functions.